xlcrdev/xlcrdev.github.io/about.md

 The intention here is to experiment with a new thing and put some of the coding nerd in me out here in the wild.

-I'm looking for work as one of the following:
+I'm looking for work as:

 * Web Developer
 * WordPress Developer
 * PHP Developer
 * Laravel Developer
 * Full Stack PHP Developer

+Or something adjacent:

+* Web Master
+* Web Content Manager

+I've worked as, all of the above and:

+* Help Desk Technician
+* Field Apps Engineer
+* Snowboard Instructor

 ## Some Details
 * Lean towards backend development but skilled in front end design and development too.